sethblack/python-gift-exchange/README.md

 ## Basic Usage

-Pyge has only one required argument: the path to a csv file with the people who are participating in the gift exchange.
+Pyge has only one required argument: the path to a csv file containing the people who are participating in the gift exchange.
 An example csv file, [jazz.csv](https://github.com/sethblack/py-gift-exchange/blob/master/jazz.csv) has been provided.

 ```sh